deniscerri/filma24-cli/README.md

 ### Download a movie

-      f24 -m -f [Movie Title or URL]
+      f24 -m [Movie Title or URL]

 ### Download series

-      f24 -t -f [Series Title or URL]
+      f24 -t [Series Title or URL]

+### Using a List

+You can use a txt file filled with names or url's and use that as input.
+The script will go over all of them.

+- If you add a custom season, the script will download the same season number for all elements on the list.

 ### Options

       -h show help page
       -m sets media type as movie
       -t sets media type as tv series
-      -f give the Media title or URL for the script to scrape.
       -s set a particular season to download.
 By default it downloads all seasons -o set a custom download path.
-By default it downloads in your Downloads folder
+By default it downloads in your Home folder

 ## Disclaimer: